 - Skimming.
 This happens when the magnetic stripe information is captured, using a small skimming device.
 The card is either swiped through the device or the device is hidden behind a legitimate card reader (like at a gas pump or an ATM) and the information is captured and stored for later use.
 The information can then be transferred onto another card for counterfeit use.

 How does InterBank respond to a Merchant or Processor Breach?

-After a breach has been identified, Visa® provides InterBank with a listing of cards that have potentially been involved.
+After a breach has been identified, MasterCard® provides InterBank with a listing of cards that have potentially been involved.
 Because the risk of impending fraud is much higher on these cards, InterBank takes the pro-active step of re-issuing these cards immediately at no cost to the customer.
 Customers will receive a notification with their new card informing them that their card was involved in a breach and that their current card will be disabled soon – typically 1-2 weeks after receipt of the new card.

 How do I find out where the breach occurred?
 Who was the merchant involved?

 Because it is an active investigation, sometimes the source of the data compromise is unclear.
 It would be unfair to damage one company’s business or reputation without knowing all the facts of the situation.